Mahdi-Razi-Gandomani/flappy-bird-DQN/README.md

 # Flappy Bird Reinforcement Learning with UCB Exploration

-This project implements a Deep Q-Network (DQN) with Upper Confidence Bound (UCB) exploration to train an agent to play the Flappy Bird game.
-The agent learns to maximize its score by interacting with the environment and using a combination of Q-learning and UCB for exploration.
+This project implements a Deep Q-Network (DQN) with Upper Confidence Bound (UCB) exploration to train an model to play the Flappy Bird game.
+The model learns to maximize its score by interacting with the environment and using a combination of Q-learning and UCB for exploration.

 ---